malolasimman/ECEN-5823-Final-Project-Smart-Light-System/questions/Assignment3-I2CLoadPowerManagement.md

    <br>Screenshot:
    ![Avg_current_lpmOFF](link-to-screenshot-image)

-3. What is the ave current from the time we power-on the 7021 until we get the COMP1 IRQ indicating that the 7021's maximum time for conversion (measurement) has expired.
+3. What is the ave current from the time we power-on the 7021 until the polled implementation of timerWaitUs() returns, indicating that the 7021's maximum time for conversion (measurement) has expired.
    Answer:
    <br>Screenshot:
    ![Avg_current_lpmON](link-to-screenshot-image)